jacobyu-dev/jacobyu-dev.github.io/about.md

 Hello.
 This is Jacob's Tech Blog, which is made for my personal history.
 I'm Jacob Yu who is really interested with learning something and I has been living in Seoul(KR) for my life.

-This Blog will be uploaded something i'm interested with.
+Many Contents I'm interested with will be uploaded at this Blog.
 Nowadays, I'm really interested with AI, especially Autonomous Vehicle.
 So I will share you my personal projects and sources.